Twinkle Khanna: Off-screen work

 Khanna has also endorsed for and designed Supertech's ORB project in Noida and another residential project in Pune.
 However, Khanna filed a case against Supertech for failing to pay ₹10.4 million as endorsement fees.
 She also mentors International Institute of Fashion Designing's Academy of Interiors.
 Khanna is the co-founder of Grazing Goat Pictures and has co-produced the films Tees Maar Khan (2010) and Patiala House (2011).
 She also did a cameo appearance in the former film.
 Khanna has also co-produced Thank You (2011), Khiladi 786 (2012), and 72 Miles (2013).
 She has also been the brand ambassador for the watch brand Movado and endorsed Coca-Cola and Micromax Mobile.
-In December 2016, Khanna launched her production house Mrs. Funnybones Movies which eventually co-produced Pad Man.
+In December 2016, Khanna launched her production house, Mrs. Funnybones Movies, which eventually co-produced Pad Man.
 The film went on to win the 2018 National Film Award for Best Film on Other Social Issues.

-Khanna is a columnist at Daily News and Analysis after hours and The Times of India.
-Penguin Random House have announced that Khanna's book Mrs Funnybones hit the Nielsen bestseller list at number 2 in its first week of sales.
-Launched in Mumbai on 18 August 2015, the book reached number 1 on the bestseller chart of Crossword's Kemps Corner store and received praise from readers and press, eventually making Khanna the highest-selling female author in India for that year.
+Khanna has written weekly opinion columns for DNA After Hours, the weekend supplement of Daily News and Analysis, and for The Times of India.
+The columns, written under the byline Mrs Funnybones, formed the basis of her first book.
+In 2015, Penguin Random House announced that Mrs Funnybones had entered the Nielsen bestseller list at number two in its first week of sales.
+Launched in Mumbai on 18 August 2015, the book reached number one on the bestseller chart of Crossword's Kemps Corner store.
+According to Nielsen BookScan India, it made Khanna the highest-selling female author in India that year.
 Khanna's second book The Legend of Lakshmi Prasad, a collection of four short stories, launched in November 2016 sold more than copies.
-Her latest book, Pyjamas Are Forgiving (Juggernaut Books, 2018) was released in September 2018 and has made her the highest-selling female author in India in the year 2018, according to Nielsen BookScan India.
-The publisher reported that the book debuted at number 1 on the Nielsen Bookscan All-India Bestseller List and sold over 100,000 copies.
+Her third book, the novel Pyjamas Are Forgiving, was published by Juggernaut Books in September 2018.
+According to Nielsen BookScan India it debuted at number one on the all-India bestseller list, and the publisher reported sales of more than 100,000 copies.

-Khanna has been actively advocating the cause of menstrual hygiene.
+Khanna has been active in advocating the cause of menstrual hygiene.
 She joined hands with Save the Children to promote the right to menstrual hygiene among children and slum communities.
 She was invited to speak at the University of Oxford in 2018.
 She was also invited to be a part of an eminent panel at the United Nations, New York and also appeared on BBC world Impact show to talk about menstrual hygiene and sanitation globally.

-In 2019, Khanna also launched Tweak, a bilingual digital media platform for women.
+In 2019, Khanna founded Tweak India, a bilingual digital media platform for women covering subjects including parenting, body image, mental health, LGBTQI issues, wellness and sustainability.

 In 2022, Khanna went onto pursue her master's in fiction writing at Goldsmiths, University of London.
 She received a distinction for her final dissertation, and was one of the shortlistees for the Pat Kavanagh Prize.